Skip to main content

 Add to all this the fact that over the years there has been a general (rather snobbish) vilification of the Arbury name, and it is heartening that the identity of the original Arbury Estate still survives to a large degree and the community still celebrates every year at the Arbury Carnival.

-It is an historic area - the fields by the ancient earthwork and the spread of the Arbury name across those fields.
-It is an area which the local community researched thoroughly and published their findings on its history in the early 1980s.
+It is an historic area - the fields by the ancient earthwork and the spread of the Arbury name across those fields, the various Roman and iron age finds.
+It is an area which the local community researched thoroughly, and published their findings on its history in the early 1980s.
 That should not be ignored.
-We are not simply plastic units of local government because we live on a council estate.
+We are not simply plastic units of local government because we live on what was originally largely a council housing estate.

-The Arbury district with earlier details superimposed on a 1900 map.
-Most of the land north of Arbury Road was known as the Arbury or Harborough Meadows (Harborough was a variation on the Arbury name) up to the establishment of the Manor Farm in the years following the 1840 Chesterton Enclosures.
+The Arbury district with earlier details superimposed on a 1904 map, showing the positions of the Arbury Meadows and Furlongs north of Arbury Road before the establishment of the Manor Farm in the years following the 1840 Chesterton Enclosures.
+An 1829 newspaper advertisement reveals the existence of a property called Arbury Hedges north of the road.

 Here is Sallie's article: